-Didactic sessions are provided a half day each week and include a variety of complex clinical challenges most encountered in rural primary care.
+Didactic Learning Weekly Didactic sessions are provided a half day each week and include a variety Didactics of complex clinical topics that are encountered in rural primary care.
 Didactics can be presented in the form of lectures, workshops, discussions, case studies or a combination of these methods.
 The content of these presentations is designed to correspond to the fellows' current clinical experiences.
 Didactic sessions will cover topics ranging across the lifespan, with breadth and depth that is appropriate for rural patient populations.
 Fellows must attend all sessions unless prior arrangement is made with the program directors.
 Non-fellow Advance Practice Providers may be invited to attend but must request approval for attendance in advance.
 Occasionally, UW Premera RNHI may collaborate with outside organizations to host didactics jointly with other residencies and fellowships in the region, to expand and synergize learning experiences.
 Most didactic sessions are recorded via Zoom and uploaded to Canvas for later viewing (or if you're unable to attend a session).

-Skills Workshops

-The UW Premera RNHI Grant Team will host two intensive skills workshops throughout the fellowship year: a 3-day session at the beginning of the fellowship (September 11-13, 2023) and a one-day intensive tentatively scheduled for March 20, 2024.
-Utilizing the Simulation (SIM) Center housed within the UW School of Nursing in Seattle, we will bring the fellowship cohort together to engage in a wide range of handson skill development.
+Skills Workshops The UW Premera RNHI Grant Team will host two intensive skills workshops throughout the fellowship year: a 3-day session at the beginning of the fellowship (September 9-11, 2024) and a one-day intensive on March 26, 2025.
+Utilizing the Simulation (SIM) Center housed within the UW School of Nursing in Seattle, we will bring the fellowship cohort together to engage in a wide range of hands-on skill development.
 More information about these sessions can be found on the UW Premera RNHI Canvas page.